gicastel/qest/samples/Readme.md

 ## ...Wait a minute!
 Ok, let's assume you want to be sure that everything is actually being tested - let's go brake things.
-Go to sampleDb\dbo\Stored Procedures\SampleSP.sql and change a little bit of logic: let's say tha we want to know how many rows are updated.
+Go to [the stored procedure definition](sampleDb/dbo/Stored%20Procedures/SampleSP.sql) and change a little bit of logic: let's say that we want to know how many rows are updated during the operation.

 At line 9, start by declaring **@rc** as 0:
 ```